WHAT IS H-1B STATUS?

 - The job must qualify.
 The minimum educational level required for H-1B status is a bachelor’s degree in the field of the proposed employment.
 Furthermore, that minimum educational requirement must be standard in the industry.

-- The H-1B worker must have the required degree, or its equivalent, to receive H-1B approval.
-The worker must also possess any other requirements set forth in the position description, including licensure, certifications, etc.
+- The worker must be qualified for the job.
+You must meet the degree requirement, or its equivalent, as stated in the position description.
+Additionally, you must also possess any other requirements set forth in the position description, including licensure, certifications, etc.

 Processing Time